ansible/lightbulb/tools/aws_lab_setup/README.md

         ssh-add ~/.ssh/ansible.pem

-3. Create an [Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
+3. Create an [Access Key ID and Secret Access Key](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) (you should be using IAM and [not your AWS account directly](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)).
 Save the ID and key for later.

 4. Create Amazon VPC.
 Use the wizard and just accept the defaults.
 It should create a VPC and a subnet.
 Save this info for later.